White abstract texture on dark green background, paint effect

 Taichi chuan: a martial art, not a combat sport

-However, we can agree on a few points about taichi chuan: today, it’s a martial art but not a combat sport, in the sense that few taichi teachers and students in the world train seriously to face the harsh reality of combat.
+However, we can agree on certain points about tai chi chuan: today it is a martial art but not a combat sport, in the sense that few tai chi teachers and students in the world will train seriously to face the harsh reality of combat.

 A technique based on body finesse